Staying up to date with the latest digital tools for academic research is an important part of any researcher’s workflow from any domain.

 #1: Google Scholar

-The Google Scholar lets you find relevant work across the world of scholarly research.
+Google Scholar lets you find relevant work across the world of scholarly research.
 It has the biggest index of scholarly materials in the world.

 Google Scholar is one of the largest and most advanced academic search engines.
 It was launched in 2004.
-It is a free multidisciplinary, easy to use, robust search engine.
+It is a free multidisciplinary, easy-to-use, robust search engine.
 The search engine lets you find relevant work across the world of scholarly literature.